-This is almost the same session plan editing screen that is explained later under Plan Session.
+This is almost the same session plan editing screen that is explained later under Plan.
 The only difference is the field at the upper left titled "Name of this session plan".
+During the Plan Session operations, this field is displayed but cannot be changed.
 This "name" is how the clinician can identify a plan to be chosen.
 There are some limits on characters to be used (which will automatically not be allowed by the software).
 This "Name" becomes part of the stored plan name so changing the value implicitly creates a new customized plan.

 There are two special cases: a blank name means the 'default' plan; the name "delete" (without the quotes) means to delete the originally chosen plan.
 It is not possible to delete the default plan.
-The default session plans are only used when client/protocol classes are first selected The default plan is copied to the specific client/protocol directory if no existing session plan exists.
+The default session plans are only used when client/protocol classes are first selected.
+The default plan is copied to the specific client/protocol directory if no existing session plan exists.
 The client's plan can then be modified without affecting the default plan.
 Each client has a personal plan for each protocol class and each layout.